shakes76/PatternAnalysis-2023/recognition/DontForgetAlzheimers/README.md

 - 4460 AD for test

 Images are first resized to (224 x 224) then a RandomHorizontalFlip is applied.
 Images are also normalised to have a mean of 0.5 and a standard deviation of 0.5 to help with stability and convergence while training.

+The train set is to be splitted into a training and validation set using patient level splitting to make sure that all data from a patient is in one set and no data leakage occurs.

 ## Training